Philippines and the Islamic State: Filipino members of ISIL

 Involvement of Filipino citizens in ISIL has been reported as early as 2014.
-According to the Daily Mail citing undisclosed Kurdish sources that a Filipino national was among the ISIL members who appeared in a beheading video of American aid worker Peter Kassig and 18 Syrian soldiers uploaded in YouTube.
+According to the Daily Mail citing undisclosed Kurdish sources, a Filipino national was among the ISIL members who appeared in a beheading video of American aid worker Peter Kassig and 18 Syrian soldiers uploaded to YouTube.
 The Philippine military said that the report could not be verified and said that there was no ISIL recruitment in the Philippines at that time.
-The Department of Foreign Affairs during this time has been receiving unverified reports of Filipinos training to fight for ISIL in Syria.
+The Department of Foreign Affairs during this time had been receiving unverified reports of Filipinos training to fight for ISIL in Syria.

 In June 2016, ISIL released a video where three of its members, a Filipino, an Indonesian and a Malaysian urged aspiring members who can't go to the Middle East to fight for ISIL in the Philippines instead.
-In January 2017, Rappler reports that the Filipino member was identified as Mohammad Reza Kiram, a 21-year old who was the first verified member in ISIL fighting in Syria.
+In January 2017, Rappler reported that the Filipino member was identified as Mohammad Reza Kiram, a 21-year-old who was the first verified member in ISIL fighting in Syria.

 Non-state opponents of ISIL in the Philippines

-Aside from the Philippine government, ISIL and its affiliate groups in the Philippines has received armed opposition from other local groups in the country:
+Aside from the Philippine government, ISIL and its affiliate groups in the Philippines have received armed opposition from other local groups in the country: